austichen/leetcode-downloader/README.md

 Enter your password when prompted.
 After the script finishes, check the `output_directory_path` folder you specified, and all your successfull submissions should be there!
 If you re-run the script multiple times, it will only fetch the new submissions that you haven't downloaded yet.

+**Note**: If you're using `git bash` on windows, and the script hangs (the prompt to enter your password doesn't show up), you may need to set up an alias to your python executable.
+Just run this command: `alias python='winpty python.exe'` before running `python download.py`

 ## Extra Notes

 ### Runtime Percentile